smallcase/react-native-smallcase-gateway/README.md

 ## Debug / Contribution

-- make sure you have react native dev environment set up
+Make sure you have react native dev environment set up

+### ios

+- remove `node_modules` in the root directory
+- run `yarn install` in `example/`
+- run `pod update` in `example/ios`
+- open `SmallcaseGateway.xcworkspace` in xcode
+- run `yarn start` (important to get symlinks to work)
+- run in debug mode
+- in xcode, navigate to Pods > Development Pods > react-native-smallcase-gateway
+- you can now edit these file directly and test the results on the running app

+### android without example app

 - run `yarn install` in the root directory
 - change directory to `android/`
-- add a file called `gradle.properties` and add `artifactory_user` and `artifactory_password`
+- add a file called `gradle.properties`
+- add `artifactory_user` and `artifactory_password`
 - open this folder in android studio
 - let gradle sync complete
-- remove `node_modules` from root directory
+- you can now write code with just the android folder in context

+### android with example app

-- change directory to `example/`
+- run `yarn install` in `example/`

-- add a file called `gradle.properties` in `example/android`and add
+- add a file called `gradle.properties` in `example/android`
+- add these lines

 ```
 android.useAndroidX=true